 - The Adult & Child Health Center was a Federally Qualified Health Center (FQHC) providing support and services for children and families facing mental health difficulties.

-Even with all of these resources, substance abuse and mental health appeared third on the list of prioritized health needs on the 2016 CHNA.
+Even with all of these resources, substance abuse and mental health appeared third on the list of prioritized health needs in the 2016 CHNA.
 The unmet mental health needs of Greenwood residents seemed to come down to issues of financial access.
-Of those responding to the study who stated they were in need of mental health services, 19.37 percent cited unaffordable copays as the barrier that kept them from getting help.
+Of those responding to the study who stated they needed mental health services, 19.37 percent cited unaffordable copays as the barrier that kept them from getting help.